 A Look Back at American Bank & Trust

-The American Bank & Trust of Wessington Springs, Miller, Wolsey, Alpena, Mellette, Huron, and De Smet was originally the Bank of Alpena and was started in 1886 when H. S. Royer operated a bank from behind a curtain in the back of his drug store.
+The American Bank & Trust of Wessington Springs, Miller, Wolsey, Alpena, Mellette, Huron, De Smet, and Pierre was originally the Bank of Alpena and was started in 1886 when H. S. Royer operated a bank from behind a curtain in the back of his drug store.

 In 1888, L. N. Loomis opened the Bank of Alpena and operated it as a private institution until 1892, when he was joined by D. C. Wallace and H. S. Royer.
 They incorporated and were chartered on January 9, 1892, with $6,000 in capital stock being issued.
 L. N. Loomis was listed as president and H. S. Royer as cashier.
 The bank was located in the small building just west of the Odd Fellows Hall and remained there until 1902, at which time a new building was built on the corner across the street east of the Odd Fellows Hall.
 At that time, $6,000 additional capital stock was issued and a change of management took place, with O. L. Brauson being appointed president and D. C. Wallace as cashier.